apache/airflow-site/landing-pages/site/content/en/blog/airflow-2.8.0/index.md

 This feature enables users to subscribe to Dataset creation and update events using listener hooks.
 It’s particularly useful to trigger external processes based on a Dataset being created or updated.

+Please note that listeners are still experimental and subject to change.

 ## Using Extra Index URLs with PythonVirtualEnvOperator and Caching
 This feature allows you to specify extra index URLs to PythonVirtualEnvOperator (+corresponding decorator) to be able to install virtualenvs with (private) additional Python package repositories.